-Advocate pushes for Case Review on violence against women
+Advocate pushes for case review on violence against women

-In May 2018, Carrie Low was drugged, kidnapped and gang-raped.
-Seeking justice, she reported the crime to the police.
-But instead, she reports, she was met with poor communication, a flawed investigation and a lack of accountability.
+Seeking justice, she reported the crime to the police, but instead, she said she was met with poor communication, a flawed investigation and a lack of accountability.
 She repeated her story over and over again, with no remediation.

 “The harm from this institutional betrayal has far surpassed the trauma I experienced that night,” she wrote in an open letter to Halifax Regional Police (HRP) on Dec.
 11.